po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 npx prettier --write example.js
 ```

+Recall that `npx` is a command to run Node.js packages, where `npm` is mainly used to install packages.

-Revisit the `example.js` file and notice how the `if` statements have been re-formatted.
+Now revisit the `example.js` file and notice how the `if` statements have been re-formatted.
 One of Prettier's built-in rules is to keep the closing bracket and the next `else if` on the same line.

 You can specify additional Prettier rules with a configuration or config file.
 In the `Unsolved` directory, create a new file called `.prettierrc.json` and add the following code to this file: